jgranzow86/jgranzow86/README.md

   A simple but powerful Bash script that connects via SSH and backs up your pfSense XML configuration.
 (17+ stars)

 - **[docker-squid](https://github.com/jgranzow86/docker-squid)**
-  A basic, ready-to-use Squid proxy container built with Docker.
+  A simple, ready-to-use Squid proxy container built with Docker.

 ### 🌱 Currently learning / exploring
 - More advanced containerization and orchestration